dpmendez/climate-finance/README.md

 ## 📈 Overview

-This project builds a modular and extensible **event study framework** to analyze how **climate disasters** (hurricanes, wildfires, floods, winter storms, etc.) impact **financial markets**, particularly **sector-specific stock returns**.
+This project provides a modular and extensible **event study framework** to analyze how **climate disasters** (hurricanes, wildfires, floods, winter storms, etc.) affect **financial markets**, especially sector-specific ETFs.

-The core objective is to **quantify and forecast abnormal stock returns in response to extreme climate events**, using historical stock and weather data, with the aid of machine learning models (XGBoost and LSTM).
+The goal is to **quantify and forecast abnormal stock returns** in response to these events using historical market and weather data, with both classical (CAPM-style) and machine learning (XGBoost and LSTM) models.

 ---

 ## 🌪️ Use Cases

-* Understand how different sectors react to various disaster types.
+* Quantify sector-specific market responses to various disaster types.
-* Forecast stock behavior using relevant weather variables.
+* Forecast short-term market volatility driven by extreme weather.
-* Compare actual vs predicted sectoral response to extreme weather.
+* Visualize event-driven anomalies and model accuracy across sectors.
 * Extend to future scenarios and simulate market stress testing due to climate events.

 ---